 Anyone who helped with the article but does not meet the criteria for authorship should be recognized in an "acknowledgments" section.
 Financial and material support can also be noted.

-By submitting to Perspectives, all authors confirm their agreement with these guidelines.
+By submitting to Perspectives, all authors confirm their agreement with the guidelines outlined on this page.

 What is the submission process like?